LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Limitations

 \section{Limitations}

 While our study introduces a novel benchmark for formal reasoning that disentangles core logical skills and exposes failure modes that composite tasks may hide, there are several limitations that future work can address.
+Although the evaluation benchmark reported here is fixed in size, the underlying generation pipeline is fully programmatic and supports large-scale expansion; for example, we generate an additional 200k training instances for the PEFT experiments (\S \ref{sec:peft}) using the same infrastructure.

 \paragraph{Logical and linguistic scope} \textsc{LogicSkills} evaluates reasoning within a deliberately restricted logical and linguistic scope.
 All tasks are drawn from the two-variable fragment of first-order logic without identity, excluding richer logical resources such as full first-order logic, identity, or modal operators.
 Consequently, results may not generalize to reasoning in more expressive logical systems.
 The benchmark also relies on a controlled fragment of English and a synthetically generated Carrollian language.
 While this design isolates logical structure, it limits linguistic diversity and does not capture many sources of difficulty present in naturally occurring language.